gadgil-devashri/csp-map-coloring/readme.md

 a.
 Unzip dependencies folder from main code folder
 b.
 Go to the folder where the binaries are extracted.
 c.
 Open cmd as administrator from the extracted folder
 d.
 The following order of installation using pip install is necessary.
 Be careful with the filename.
-It should work if the filename is correct: (Tip: Type ìpip installî followed by a space and type the first two letters of the binary and press Tab. (e.g. pip install gd(press Tab)) pip install GDAL-3.3.3-cp39-cp39-win_amd64.whl pip install pyproj-3.3.0-cp39-cp39-win_amd64.whl pip install Fiona-1.8.20-cp39-cp39-win_amd64.whl
+It should work if the filename is correct: (Tip: Type ‚Äúpip install‚Äù followed by a space and type the first two letters of the binary and press Tab. (e.g. pip install gd(press Tab)) pip install GDAL-3.3.3-cp39-cp39-win_amd64.whl pip install pyproj-3.3.0-cp39-cp39-win_amd64.whl pip install Fiona-1.8.20-cp39-cp39-win_amd64.whl